-Assuming the MPP appears open to conversation, use the opportunity to tell them about the chapter's activities and anything that might be of interest to them given their responsibilities, experience and role in the community as the MPP (hence why it is important to read their bio beforehand).
+Assuming the MPP appears open to conversation, use the opportunity to tell them about PEO being the regulator of professional engineering in the province in the public interest, as well as the chapter's activities and anything that might be of interest to them given their responsibilities, experience and role in the community as the MPP (hence why it is important to read their bio beforehand).
 If you are not sure what to say next, a great tactic is to ask them some questions about their work as an MPP, what issues are of importance to them, and what help they need from the community.
+It is always easy to ask how they got started in their political career and to play back their comments to show your interest in them.

-You could mention something like PEO is a part of an Engineers Canada initiative called 30by30, which hopes to have 30% of its licensees be female by the year 2030.
+You could also mention something like PEO is a part of an Engineers Canada initiative called 30 by 30, which hopes to have 30% of its licensees be female by the year 2030.